 - Arthrocentesis, Basic EMG interpretation (for PMR)

-All of our rotations have a strong focus upon the Ethics of Caring, important for optimal doctor/patient relationships and career satisfaction.
+All of our rotations have a strong focus upon the Ethics of Caring, including an active Street Medicine program for the homeless, which is important for optimal doctor/patient relationships and career satisfaction.
+The Transitional Year program is designed so that you will be fully integrated with your categorical resident colleagues while you are doing your residency at the Reading Hospital.